aporlowski/pi-sdr/README-Speech-to-Text.md

 ## Software Technical Demo

-He we outline the processing of real-time P25 transcription for a simple technical demonstration.
+He we outline the processing of real-time P25 transmissions for a simple transcription technical demonstration.

-Write software to automatically transcribe trunk-recorder recording outputs.
+The technical demonstration will:

-- Monitor trunk-recorder outputdirectoriesfor new wav filesb.
+- Monitor trunk-recorder output directories for new audio `wav` files.
-- Upload wav files to Amazon S3 bucket.
+- Upload `wav` files to Amazon S3 bucket.
-- Schedule Amazon TranscribeJobd.
+- Schedule Amazon Transcribe Job on the uploaded file.
-- Fetch Amazon Transcribe Joband print result to console / output file inorder oftransmission
+- Fetch Amazon Transcribe Job and print result to console / output file inorder of transmission